 About this Research Topic

 Fibrous materials and assemblies of fibers are widely used in various engineering fields and have demonstrated promising features for a variety of applications including smart textiles, composite materials, biomedical use, and so on.
-Conductive fibrous materials are used in electronic textiles (E-Textile) for wearable devices, including strain/pressure sensing fabrics, fabric-based supercapacitor, and fabric optoelectronic.
+Conductive fibrous materials are used in electronic textiles (E-Textile) for wearable devices, including strain/pressure sensing fabrics, fabric-based supercapacitors, and fabric optoelectronics.
 Surface modification strategies are also attempted to endow fibers with diverse properties (e.g. antibacterial, UV-blocking, superhydrophobic/ superhydrophilic, antistatic, and fire-resistant features).
 Fibrous materials exhibit interesting features after being converted into micro-nano scale related to porous structures and high specific surface area.
 Furthermore, the unique properties of a single fiber and the three-dimensional structure of fabric need to be discussed to understand the behavior of fibrous materials.

 (a) Design and preparation of functional fiber/fabric